Dear CSPS Family,

 After the ABCS finished it turned back to the MBC for questions.
 The only question was related to the complaint by ABCS over not having enough time to respond to the information request from the medical reviewer.
 The MBC staff attorney outlined in detail how ABCS had three years to provide information and how the MBC had sent them deficiency notices due to missing information.
 After no other questions were asked a motion was made to accept the recommendation of the medical reviewer to not find ABCS equivalent.

 Public comment occurred prior to the vote.
 We had 16 different plastic surgeons including seven residents from UC Davis, Stanford, and Loma Linda to provide comments outlining various points as to why ABCS should not be found equivalent.
-ASPS was also present and provided public comment.
+CSPS, ASAPS, and ASPS members, and staff all were all present and provided public comment.
 The public comment lasted nearly 90 minutes and was largely dominated with our side.
 Once the public comment was completed the President of the MBC quickly called for a vote which was decisive and clear…the ABCS is NOT equivalent!!

 With such a great victory it is hard to highlight all the efforts of those involved over the past six months.
-A special thanks to all of our CSPS Members, Residents and Staff!
+A special thanks to all of our CSPS/ASAPS/ASPS Member, Residents and Staff!

 2019 Annual Meeting Update